CharmNiovi/it_company_task_manager/README.md

 ./manage.py runserver 0.0.0.0:80
 ```

-If you need a super user, then:
+If you need a superuser, then:
 ```shell
 ./manage.py createsuperuser
 ```